Episodic Multi-armed Bandits: Acknowledgement

-When action $a$ is chosen in stage $t$, the feedback it generates depends on the state of the system in that stage.
-Specifically, we assume that $f_t \sim p_{t,x,a} \in \Delta({\cal F})$, where $p_{t,x,a}$ denotes the probability distribution of the feedback given the stage-state-action triplet $(t,x,a)$.
-Let $\phi_t: {\cal X} \times {\cal A} \times {\cal F} \rightarrow {\cal X}$ be the {\em state mapping} which encodes every state-action-feedback triplet to one of the states in ${\cal X}$.
+When action $a$ is chosen in step $t$, the feedback it generates depends on the state of the system in that step.
+Specifically, we assume that $f_t \sim p_{t,x,a} \in \Delta({\cal F})$, where $p_{t,x,a}$ denotes the probability distribution of the feedback given the step-state-action triplet $(t,x,a)$.
+Let $\phi_t: {\cal X} \times {\cal A} \times {\cal F} \rightarrow {\cal X}$ be the {\em state transition function} which encodes every state-action-feedback triplet to one of the states in ${\cal X}$.
 Since the feedback is random, the next state is not a deterministic function of the previous state.
-Moreover, the state transition probabilities are stage dependent.\footnote{Hence, our definition of state is more general than the definition of state used in reinforcement learning in MDPs \cite{tewari2008, auer2009near}, which is assumed to be time homogeneous.}
+Moreover, the state transition probabilities are step dependent.\footnote{Hence, our definition of state is more general than the definition of state used in reinforcement learning in MDPs \cite{tewari2008, auer2009near}, which is assumed to be time homogeneous.}